Walsh article from 1924 |

 These two reports a day apart seem to paint a different picture of the Tonkawa in 1843 than that of Walsh's article (per possibility #2), and O'Dell's claims, of a tribe of some 250 in a weakened state huddled in Austin's city limits for protection.

-The description of the Tonkawa in Bastrop does raise a question.
-Per Walsh, some 250 Tonkawa 2/3 of which were probably women and children, by Walsh's account not in great shape, needing refuge.
+Per Walsh, we have some 250 Tonkawa 2/3 of which were probably women and children, by Walsh's account not in great shape, needing refuge.
 With Austin largely depopulated and itself in weakened condition, why would anyone go to Austin for safety if indeed you suspected that it was the bullseye for an attack by the Comanche?
 The residents of Austin that stayed did so because their lives were rooted in homesteads and businesses (as Bollaert commented on).
-The Tonkawa were mobile and could have gone anywhere .. like Bastrop .. which some including Campo obviously did.
-As well as the coast to see the ocean.
+The Tonkawa were mobile and could have gone anywhere .. like Bastrop .. where some like Campo himself were camped.

 I'll reemphasize, Bollaert's description of the Tonkawa in Bastrop in 1843 seems to show a tribe that is still mobile and not afraid to move about.
 Bollaert is a primary source, eye witness account to Austin in 1843, from a man known to document details.